minev-dev/tunica/README.md

     * ...
   * Implement in Rust?
 * SQL Profiling tool (like [silk](https://github.com/jazzband/django-silk) for Django)
+* FastAPI integration
+* Mock for testing (like [alchemy-mock](https://github.com/miki725/alchemy-mock))

-All these feature should be architected as independent as possible to be able to move them into another projects
+All these features should be architected as independent as possible to be able to move them into another projects